 Annual Giving forms the backbone of all of our fundraising efforts and provides our entire community with the opportunity to contribute each year at the level they are able.
 This collective support provides a vital source of annual funding to the school.

-Over the past fifteen years, more than $30 million has been invested in campus facilities and land acquisition.
-Rogers House (1999), Maeda Health Centre (2002), T. Gil Bunch Centre for Performing Arts (2003), Allard House (2006), Crooks Hall (2010), the Centre for Art and Humanities (2012), and Hope House (2015) have been added to campus facilities.
+Over the past nineteen years, more than $30 million has been invested in campus facilities and land acquisition.
+Rogers House (1999), Maeda Health Centre (2002), T. Gil Bunch Centre for Performing Arts (2003), Allard House (2006), Crooks Hall (2010), the Centre for Art and Humanities (2012), and Hope House (2015) and most recently, the Eldon and Anne Foote Athletic Centre (2018) have been added to campus facilities.
 During the same period there have been numerous improvements to the school grounds, including the landscaping of our front entrance and Gillespie Field, additions to the Millennium Trail, an outdoor basketball court, and the purchase of thirteen additional acres adjoining the main campus.
 Fund-raising has been the key element in this growth phase, and will continue to be essential in securing future advancement.

 - Our campus master plan is currently under development.
-If you are interested in learning more about our future plans, contact John Allpress.
+If you are interested in learning more about our future plans, contact Chris Spicer.

 Giving to Financial Assistance

 In addition to the extensive campus renewal that has taken place over the past 10 years, Brentwood has placed a priority on increasing financial assistance for families that need help with tuition.
-In the 2017-2018 school year, 20% of students are on some form of financial assistance.
+In the 2018-2019 school year, one in four students are on some form of financial assistance.
 This support helps transform lives.